readmeio/marketplace/components/ToggleList/readme.md

 ## Usage

-There are two components that get used together: `ToggleList` and `ToggleListItem`:
+There are two components that get used together, `ToggleList` and `ToggleListItem`:
 - `ToggleList` is the wrapper around all of your list items and can optionally accept any of the same props as a `ul` element.